 - Major-specific and general career exploration

 - Professionalism in the workplace

 Request A Workshop

-The Career Management Center (CMC) conducts workshops for academic classes and for student clubs and organizations on career related topics.
+The Office of Career Advancement (OCA) conducts workshops for academic classes and for student clubs and organizations on career related topics.

 • THREE WEEKS lead time to guarantee a presenter